elastic/search-ui/packages/react-search-ui/README.md

 ### Customizing Component behavior - mapContextToProps and mapViewProps

-All Components support two hooks for customizing their behavior.
+All [Components](#components) support two hooks for customizing their behavior.

 - `mapContextToProps` - Lets you override the [Context](#context) before it is passed to your Component as props.
 - `mapViewProps` - Lets you overrides view props before they are passed to the view.

-(If you are familiar with [Redux](https://redux.js.org/), these follow the same pattern as `mapStateToProps`)
+NOTE: The follow the same patterns as `mapStateToProps` in [Redux](https://redux.js.org/).

-These allow you override, modify, or even add completely new props.
+These allow you to override, modify, or even add completely new props.

 CAUTION: These **MUST** be immutable functions, if you directly update the props or context, you will have major issues in your application.